An-Eugene/ss_conditions/.github/README-en.md

 .CONF file link: [https://raw.githubusercontent.com/An-Eugene/ss_conditions/main/ss_conditions_shadowrocket.conf](https://raw.githubusercontent.com/An-Eugene/ss_conditions/main/ss_conditions_shadowrocket.conf)

-### Shadowlink for iOS (non-automatic but free solution)
+### ~~Shadowlink for iOS (non-automatic but free solution)~~
-1. Install [Shadowlink из AppStore](https://apps.apple.com/us/app/shadowlink-shadowsocks-proxy/id1439686518 "Shadowlink for iOS"). **Deny any paid subscriptions and trials**: we don't care about predefined paid servers, we will enter our own server.
+~~1.
+Install [Shadowlink из AppStore](https://apps.apple.com/us/app/shadowlink-shadowsocks-proxy/id1439686518 "Shadowlink for iOS"). **Deny any paid subscriptions and trials**: we don't care about predefined paid servers, we will enter our own server.~~
-2. Enter your own server.
+~~2.
+Enter your own server.
 This is the only program that requires QR instead of ss:// link.
-To convert ss://<base64_info> link to QR code you can use any [QR code generator](https://webqr.com/create.html), then just scan it via iPhone camera.
+To convert ss://<base64_info> link to QR code you can use any [QR code generator](https://webqr.com/create.html), then just scan it via iPhone camera.~~
-3. Go to Proxy Rule, import CONF file
+~~3.
+Go to Proxy Rule, import CONF file~~

-Link to download CONF file: https://an-eugene.github.io/ss_conditions/site/ss.html
+~~Link to download CONF file: https://an-eugene.github.io/ss_conditions/site/ss.html~~

+The app was removed from Appstore.
+The only known solution is the paid one

 ## Proxy SwitchyOmega for browser (deprecated)